39 Fun Summer Outdoor Activities for Preschoolers

 25. DIY Garden Stepping Stones

-Stepping stones aren’t only fun to create, but they also make amazing keepsakes that you can take with you where ever you go.
+Stepping stones are fun to create and make amazing keepsakes that you can take with you wherever you go.

 Let your child create their own stepping stone.
 Add rocks, glass beads, or even a handprint.
-Seeing these in your garden or yard will bring a smile to your face for years to come.
+Seeing these in your garden or yard will make you smile for years to come.

 26. Pool Noodle Boat